Migraine and Stroke

 - Sudden numbness or weakness in any part of the body, especially if it happens on 1 side of the body

-- Sudden confusion, trouble speaking or understanding
+- Sudden confusion, trouble speaking, or problems understanding speech

 - Sudden trouble walking, dizziness, loss of balance or coordination